Colorado changing its Ignition Interlock Laws

 Beginning January 1, individuals who lose their privilege to drive for one year or longer because of an alcohol driving offense may apply for an Interlock restricted license after one month (30 days) of no driving.
 However, if the individual refused to submit to a blood or breath test, they will have to go two months (60 days) of no driving before they are allowed to request an Interlock restricted license.
 For all individuals who lost their privilege to drive for one year or longer prior to January 1, 2014, they will be eligible to apply for an Interlock restricted license on January 1, 2014.
 In all of these situations, the individual has to keep the interlock installed on his or her vehicle for a minimum of two years.

-Importantly, the Colorado Legislature did not change the law for first offenders who have a BAC of 0.08 or above.
-These drivers are still required to go 30 days with no driving and then are eligible for an Interlock restricted license.
-These individuals will have to maintain the interlock on their vehicles for eight months, unless their BAC was 0.15 or above – in which case, the law requires an installed interlock for two years.
+Importantly, the Colorado Legislature did not change their ignition interlock laws for first offenders who have a BAC of 0.08 or above.
+These drivers are still required to go 30 days with no driving.
+Then they are eligible for an Interlock restricted license.
+These individuals will have to maintain the interlock on their vehicles for eight months, unless their BAC was 0.15 or above.
+In this case, the law requires an installed interlock for two years.

 The Colorado Department of Motor Vehicles has a number of requirements that must be followed to receive an Interlock restricted license.
 The reinstatement process can be very confusing for some.
 Having an attorney working with you who knows this process can be very helpful.
 In addition to a license revocation, a DUI conviction will carry other significant penalties.
 Fines, court costs and fees, community service, alcohol classes and possible jail are consequences that are possible in the court system.